-For example, why did it take an offhand comment by Sean-Michael Yoder on Facebook to realize Bob Dylan hooked up with The Plugz on David Letterman back in March 1984?
+For example, why did it take an offhand comment by Sean-Michael Yoder on Facebook for me to realize Bob Dylan hooked up with The Plugz on David Letterman back in March 1984?
 You may remember The Plugz from my previous post, Death and Renaissance in Smog City: L.A.
 1978-85, the love note to SoCal punk that was written by Yoder and edited by me.
 The Plugz made the list because they were a kickass group of Chicanos in the mostly white, early LA punk scene and they served as a bridge between The Zeros and Los Lobos in the Mexican Rock continuum.
 That an artist of Dylan’s stature walked out on stage with a couple guys who within the previous couple years played gigs with bands like X and Gun Club at venues like Madame Wong’s and Cathay de Grande boggles my mind.
 And while Bob’s collaborations with The Band, Grateful Dead, and Tom Petty And The Heartbreakers are understandably more high-profile, this one-off with The Plugz deserves examination, too.

 Bob Dylan & The Plugz – Don’t Start Me Talkin’